stefanprodan/swarm-gcp-faas/README.md

 This will do the following:

+* creates a dedicated network and a firewall rule to allow internal traffic between swarm nodes
 * provisions 5 VMs with Ubuntu 16.04 LTS and a 50GB boot disk
 * starts the manager nodes and installs Docker CE via SSH
 * customizes the Docker daemon systemd config by enabling the experimental features and the metrics endpoint